-Editor’s note: This is the third in a series “To the Republic: Rediscovering the Constitution.”
+Editor’s note: This is part of a series “To the Republic: Rediscovering the Constitution.”
 Click HERE to read the series.

 The Constitution, as solid as it is, ultimately relies on those who make and execute the laws to do so faithfully and with good intention.

 We all know the story of the birth of the Constitution, when a matron of Philadelphia asked Benjamin Franklin if the delegates had produced a monarchy or a Republic.
 “A Republic, madam, if you can keep it.”

 The durability of the new Republic relied and relies on internal mechanisms that modulate and moderate the passions of democracy and restrain the natural human inclination to abuse power.

 Among these mechanisms is a Senate whose state-focused perspective forms a check on the population-driven House, an Electoral College that protects rural states from being drowned out completely in the election of the president, and a Supreme Court that hovers above the fray, assuring adherence to the Constitution and the impartial continuity of law.